TeskaLabs/coingame/README.md

 The list must contain at least 5 transactions (the exception is the first block with one transaction only).
 The maximum number of transactions in the block is 1000.

-The first transaction must a mining reward transaction, which contains only a miner reward in the `Fee` attribute.
+The first transaction must contain a mining reward transaction, which contains only a miner reward in the `Fee` attribute.
 The CoinServer provides a maximum miner fee value.

 ### Transaction attributes